saora/testcafe-typescript_front-back/README.md

        ".env"

-2. add the next variables:
+2. Copy and paste the next variables, and add the token created with your account of todoist:

         baseUrl = https://todoist.com/
         TOKEN = (replace this with a token created in todoist)